 Also, water can penetrate into the tiny cracks that have been formed by these tendrils, causing even further damage, especially in geographical areas that experience a freeze-thaw cycle.
 Unfortunately, if the structure is covered with ivy or vines, you may not notice it.

 Removal of ivy rooted into masonry is difficult, and you risk further loosening of the masonry in the process.
 Sometimes, removing ivy not only reveals possible damage but can also cause damage during the removal process.

 There are various reasons for removing ivy from brick walls.
 For owners of old brick homes, the concern is damage to mortar joints.
-If you see cracks, crumbling mortar or loose bricks, you should contact a masonry contractor with expertise in historic brick buildings.
+If you see cracks, crumbling mortar or loose bricks, you should contact a masonry contractor with expertise in residential exterior tuckpointing of historic brick buildings.
 The initial inspection will determine the extent of the damage and whether the ivy should be removed to facilitate tuckpointing, the repair process.
 Some owners decide to have the ivy removed to prevent long-term damage to the brick facades.